Dream of having the confidence to travel solo?

 2) What’s Special About the Architecture?

 The ceilings are some of the most noteworthy features in the monastery because they have eight ribs holding up each part of the vaulted ceiling.
 Go around and count them if you don’t believe me!
-You definitely won’t bump into someone.
+You definitely won’t bump into someone if you walk around this monastery while staring at the ceiling counting ribs.

 There is also an octagonal shape in the center of the ribs in many places.
 I wonder what the significance of the number eight was to the people who built this monastery?
 Anyway, I highly recommend walking under these ceilings and pretending that you are a princess being chased by an evil monk/sailor.
 Whatever floats your boat.